CVE-2024-50633

 CVE-2024-50633 is a uncategorised-severity Insertion of Sensitive Information Into Sent Data (CWE-201) vulnerability in Cern Indico.
 Its CVSS base score is 0.0.

-Operationally, exploitation aligns with the MITRE ATT&CK technique Local Account (T1087.001); ranked in the top 7.2% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Network Sniffing (T1040); ranked at the 47th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 CVE-2024-50633 is a reported Broken Object Level Authorization (BOLA) issue affecting Indico versions through 3.3.5.
 The flaw resides in the /api/principals component and is triggered by crafted POST requests that can expose user account details.
 The finding is tracked under CWE-201 and carries a CVSS 3.1 score of 0.0.